Diet Myths Revealed! Simple Guidelines for Healthy Food Choices

 With a little experimentation and planning, following the Body Ecology principles can be easy.

 We have all been there.
 Unsure about what to eat, standing in front of shelves at the grocery store or in front of the refrigerator at home, mentally running through a list of dos and don’ts.
 Food choices present themselves several times a day, every day.
-With this in mind, we have pulled together a few Body Ecology guidelines and some food ideas that will inspire your next trip to the market or help get you started if you are new to the Body Ecology Diet.
+With this in mind, we have pulled together a few Body Ecology guidelines and some food ideas that may inspire your next trip to the market or help get you started if you are new to the Body Ecology Diet.

 Examples of Body Ecology Friendly Foods: